• Contact Info

 Primary Instructor - Spring 2022 / Spring 2023 / Fall 2023

 Reviews current theory and research on topics such as communication and organizational decision making, organizational culture, gender relations, communication technology, and power and control in organizations.
+May be repeated up to 6 total credit hours.
 Same as COMM 5600.

 • COMM 4950 - Senior Thesis: Honors